Burlington Bees

 The Burlington Bees are a collegiate summer baseball team of the Prospect League.
 They are located in Burlington, Iowa, and have played their home games at Community Field since 1947.
 Founded in 1889, the Bees played in Minor League Baseball's Midwest League from 1962 to 2020.
 With Major League Baseball's reorganization of the minor leagues after the 2020 season, Burlington was not selected to continue in affiliated baseball.

 The team was first known as the "Bees" from 1924 to 1932 and again from 1954 to 1981.
 The Bees nickname was revived for the 1993 season and remains to this day.

 Baseball Hall of Fame inductees Billy Williams, Paul Molitor and Larry Walker played for Burlington.

+The Bees play in the Prospect League's Western Conference – Northwest Division along with the Clinton LumberKings, Illinois Valley Pistol Shrimp, and Quincy Doggy Paddlers.

 History

 The team began playing in Burlington in 1889 as the Burlington Babies.
 Teams with various nicknames played until the Burlington Pathfinders were named in 1906, keeping the nickname until 1916 and playing in the Central Association.
 After a hiatus, the Burlington Bees played in the Mississippi Valley League from 1924 to 1932.
 The franchise then returned as the Burlington Indians in 1947, the same year that their current stadium, Community Field, opened.
 They won the league championship in 1949, their third and final year in the Central Association.
 The team joined the Three-I (Illinois, Iowa, Indiana) League in 1952 as the Burlington Flints but was renamed the Bees in 1954.
 In 1958, Billy Williams played 61 games with the Bees before joining the Cubs.
 Burlington joined the Midwest League in 1962 as a farm team of the Pittsburgh Pirates.
 From 1963 through 1974 they were a farm team of the Kansas City (later Oakland) A's; subsequent affiliations included the Brewers (1975–81), Rangers (1982–85), Expos (1986–87 and 1993–94), Braves (1988–90), Astros (1991–92), Giants (1995–96), Reds (1997–98), and White Sox (1999–2000).

 The Bees have won the Midwest League Championship four times, in four different decades: 1965 (won both halves), 1977 (defeated Waterloo Indians), 1999 (defeated Wisconsin Timber Rattlers) and 2008 (defeated South Bend Silver Hawks).

 Catcher Herbert Whitney of the Burlington Pathfinders was killed by a pitched ball in 1906.
 On June 26 in Waterloo, Iowa, Whitney was beaned by a pitch from Fred Evans of the Waterloo Microbes.
 He suffered a skull fracture and died that day as a result.

 The team was first known as the Bees from 1924 to 1932 and again from 1954 to 1981.
 Starting in 1982, they used the nickname of their major league parent club, before the current Bees nickname was revived for the 1993 season.